Sunburnt: Background and production

+Release

+Phillipps travelled back to New Zealand to be with the rest of band; Blazer left and was replaced by Andrew Taylor, who in turn left in August 1996 with Shaw.
+With a new line-up of Armstrong, bassist Phil Kusabs and drummer Tom Miskin, they performed a handful of shows.
+It was released by Flying Nun Records in 1996.

 Critical reception

 Trouser Press wrote that it "lacks the drive of the best of the band’s singles."
-Alternative Rock called it a "solid, but not too memorable collection scarred by the inadvertent loss of [Phillipps's] entire band."
+Author Dave Thompson, in his book Alternative Rock (2000), called it a "solid, but not too memorable collection scarred by the inadvertent loss of [Phillipps's] entire band."

 Track listing

 All tracks written by Martin Phillipps.